Sign o' the Times (film): Background

 The film was originally intended to consist of live material filmed in the Ahoy in Rotterdam, Netherlands on June 26–28 and in the Sportpaleis in Antwerp, Belgium on June 29.
 However, the footage from these concerts was deemed unsatisfactory, partly due to the film being grainy and unusable, but also because Prince was not satisfied with the sound.
 Sound engineer Michiel Hoogenboezem stated in Dutch newspaper De Volkskrant that the recording itself was good.

 Consequently, the live performance was reshot at Prince's Paisley Park Studios (where the between-song segues were also filmed).
 According to saxophonist Eric Leeds, around 80% of the final film was drawn from the Paisley Park reshoot.
+A few hundred extras filled up the soundstage as Prince and the band lip-synched their way through the pre-recorded concert recording.

 Most of the songs are linked by a themed narrative and many film critics were quick to praise Prince as being a better actor live than in the previous year's unsuccessful romantic comedy Under the Cherry Moon.
 In total, 13 songs appear on the video - 11 from Sign o' the Times and two others - a brief piano version of "Little Red Corvette" and a cover version of Charlie Parker's "Now's the Time" (performed without Prince and showcasing each member of the band).
 Initially, there had been plans to include the full concert which featured many other non-Sign o' the Times songs (including "Kiss", "1999", "Purple Rain", "When Doves Cry", "Girls & Boys", and "Let's Go Crazy") but these songs were eventually dropped.

 In the musical coda for "I Could Never Take the Place of Your Man", the horn section, Eric Leeds, and trumpeter Atlanta Bliss lifts a section from "Rockhard In a Funky Place", a Camille track, also on the Crystal Ball track listing, but lost when the 3-LP set was trimmed down.
 It would later be heard on The Black Album.